-Learn about safe roads and highlights of our planned safe roads actions.
+Learn about Safe Roads and highlights of our safe roads actions.

-Safe Roads are designed to reduce the risk of crashes occurring and the severity of injury should a collision occur.
-Safe road interventions will reduce the likelihood of high speed collisions, protect road users from side impact and head-on collisions impacts, and focus on the safety of our most vulnerable road users.
+Safe Roads are designed to reduce the risk of crashes occurring and the severity of injury if a collision occurs.
+Safe road interventions will reduce the likelihood of high-speed collisions, protect road users from side impact and head-on collisions, and focus on the safety of our most vulnerable road users.